 Vision impairment is an eye condition that cannot be corrected using glasses or contact lenses.

-You may have some indications from birth that your child has a vision impairment, or you may notice signs as your baby grows.
-Most babies are diagnosed with a vision impairment by the time they are one year old. many people inherit eye conditions as many are passed down through the family.
+You may have some indications from birth that your child has a vision impairment or you may notice signs as your baby grows.
+Most babies are diagnosed with a vision impairment by the time they are one year old.
+Many people inherit eye conditions as they are often are passed down through the family.

-Here is how to spot a vision impairment in a child and what to do about it:
+This video shows how to spot a vision impairment in a child and what to do about it.

-If you are concerned about your child’s sight, we advise that you speak to your health visitor or GP in the first instance or the school nurse or optician is your child is older.
-They can make a referral to the Ophthalmic clinic or eye clinic.
+If you are concerned about your child’s sight, we advise that you speak to your health visitor or GP first, or the school nurse or optician if your child is older.
+They can make a referral to the ophthalmic clinic or eye clinic.

-They will refer you to an ophthalmologist who treats people who have issues with their sight.
-An ophthalmologist specialises in identifying and diagnosing a range of conditions which affect the eyes.
-The Royal National Institute of Blind People provide some information on what you can expect during a visit.
-The children's ophthalmic department is based at the Derby Royal hospital.
+They will refer you to an ophthalmologist who specialises in identifying and diagnosing a range of conditions which affect the eyes.
+Derby city children's ophthalmic departmentis based at the Royal Derby hospital.
+The Royal National Institute of Blind People provides information on what to expect during a visit.

 Specialist Teaching and Psychology Service (STePS)

-- Support transition into a child’s first school place
+- support with the transition into a child’s first school place and then on-going

-As well as, support and advice for children, teachers, teaching assistants and support workers on reading and writing materials, print format, seating position, classroom resources, teaching techniques and implications for the wider school environment.
+- support and advice for children, teachers, teaching assistants and support workers in the school environment including reading and writing materials, seating positions, mobility and classroom resources.

-For parents of children with a new diagnosis, STePS have created a Vision Impairment leaflet.
+For parents of children with a new diagnosis, STePS has produced a Vision impairment leaflet.

 Derby SEND Information Advice and Support Service (SENDIASS)

-SENDIASS offers free confidential, impartial advice and support to parents, children and young people up to the age of 25 about Special Education Needs and Disabilities as well as guiding you through the SEND processes and procedures.
+SENDIASS offers free, confidential, impartial advice and support to parents, children and young people up to the age of 25 about Special Education Needs and Disabilities (SEND).
+They can also guide you through the SEND processes and procedures.

-- Named as one of the most influential people with a disability in the UK in 2018, Elin Williams is the 20 year old Welsh girl behind the award-winning disability and lifestyle blog, My Blurred World.
+- My Blurred World - named as one of the most influential people with a disability in the UK in 2018, Elin Williams is a young Welsh woman behind the award-winning disability and lifestyle blog.

-- Sassy, 27 and been totally blind for just over 4 years now.
+- Sassy has totally blind for several years now.
 Her blog Thinking Out Loud challenges stereotypes through education and humour, empowering others to be more disability confident.

-- Holly is 23 from Yorkshire and is blind due to a condition called Retinopathy of Prematurity (ROP).
-She wants her blog Life of a Blind Girl to be a platform that provides people with advice and support on all things visual impairment and disability.
+- Life of a Blind Girl - Holly is from Yorkshire and is blind due to a condition called Retinopathy of Prematurity (ROP).
+She wants her blog to be a platform that provides people with advice and support on all things visual impairment and disability.

-- Family Connect talk about what it's like to be a parent, how to advocate for your child, what new resources we've found, and much more.
+- Family Connect - talks about what it's like to be a parent, how to advocate for your child, what new resources have been found and much more.